top of page

 Drew Cali – The Beginning

-Growing up, I had a typical American childhood.
-Like many boys my age, I played in the neighborhood with friends, was athletic and liked playing sports, and as a teenager started playing the guitar as an outlet for my creativity.
-No vivid memories or regular occurrences as a child of seeing spirits running around trying to speak to me or anything like that!
+Growing up, Drew had a typical American childhood.
+Like many boys his age, he played in the neighborhood with friends, he was athletic and liked playing sports, and as a teenager, he started playing the guitar.
+He never once saw spirits running around trying to speak to him or anything like that!

-However, as a very sensitive child who was curious about the deeper meanings in life, I remember being drawn to philosophy and asking my mom questions such as, “where was I before I was born?”
-In my late teens when I won a book prize at a restaurant, I chose a book titled, “The Philosophy of Religion,” even though it drew an incredulous look from my father.
+He was, however, a very sensitive child who was curious about the deeper meanings in life.
+He remembers being drawn to philosophy and asking his mom questions such as, “Where was I before I was born?”
+In his late teens when he won a book prize at a restaurant, he chose a book titled, “The Philosophy of Religion,” even though it drew an incredulous look from his father.

-My dad was a very black and white person, often abrasive even to the point of being abusive at times.
-It was not an easy house for a sensitive child to grow up in, and I often escaped into my imagination as a coping mechanism.
-Getting lost in my own little world, whether it was playing GI Joes, writing, or drawing, I leaned into whatever made me feel safe.
-In my teens, I started escaping with more toxic substances like alcohol and drugs, desperate to numb my feelings.
+Drew’s dad was a very black and white person, often abrasive even to the point of being abusive at times.
+It was not an easy house for a sensitive child to grow up in, and Drew often escaped into his imagination as a coping mechanism.
+He would get lost in his own little world, whether it was playing GI Joes, writing, or drawing, and feel safe there.
+In his teens, he started escaping with more toxic substances like alcohol and drugs, desperate to numb his feelings.

-After high school, I found myself wandering, unsure of any direction. and did a brief stint at a college in New Hampshire, amongst others, and a few cross-country trips to San Diego, CA, but it wasn’t until 9/11 that I experienced any sense of purpose.
-After the tragic events of September 11, 2001, I felt called to serve our country and joined the Army.
-I was 25 at the time and celebrated my 26th birthday while away training.
-Shortly thereafter, I served overseas in Baghdad, Iraq, and was honorably discharged in 2006.
+After high school, Drew found himself wandering, unsure of any direction.
+He did a brief stint at a college in New Hampshire and a few cross-country trips to San Diego, CA, but it wasn’t until 9/11 that he experienced any sense of purpose.
+After the tragic events of September 11, 2001, Drew felt called to serve our country and joined the Army.
+He was 25 at the time.
+He served overseas in Baghdad, Iraq, and was honorably discharged in 2006.

-When I returned from the war, I fell back into my previous pattern of trying to numb my feelings with alcohol and other substances.
-On the outside to others, I had a great life.
-I was a newly married, an incredibly successful business owner and had nothing to complain about.
-On the inside I felt emotionally and spiritually bankrupt.
+When Drew returned from the war, he fell back into his previous pattern of trying to numb his feelings with alcohol and other substances.
+On the outside, he had a great life.
+He was a newly married, incredibly successful business owner.
+On the inside he felt emotionally and spiritually bankrupt.
 Then, tragedy struck.
-My baby daughter was stillborn at 8 months.
-Twenty-five days later, my brother-in-law committed suicide.
-In addition to losing my mom to cancer that same year, it was a dark time and my marriage unfortunately did not survive, but it was the catalyst that helped me begin to turn my life around.
+His baby daughter was stillborn at 8 months.
+Twenty-five days later, Drew’s brother-in-law committed suicide.
+It was a dark time and his marriage unfortunately did not survive, but it was the catalyst that helped Drew begin to turn his life around.

-A little while later my sister persuaded me to see a psychic she had been to and came highly recommended.
-I resisted at first because to me, psychics were people you went to see drunk on the Jersey shore boardwalk as a joke.
-But eventually my curiosity got the better of me and I decided to check it out.
-During the session, I was surprised by how much the psychic knew about me, like how I had co-signed a car for an employee, for instance, and that the lease would go into default in April – which it did!
-At the end of the session, the psychic told me to go home and meditate.
-It was the best advice anyone ever gave me.
+A little while later Drew’s sister persuaded him to see a psychic she had been to and came highly recommended.
+He resisted at first because to him, psychics were people you went to see drunk on the Jersey shore boardwalk as a joke.
+But eventually his curiosity got the better of him and he decided to check it out.
+During the session, Drew was surprised by how much the psychic knew about him, like how he had co-signed a car for an employee, for instance, and that the lease would go into default in April – which it did!
+At the end of the session, the psychic told Drew to go home and meditate.
+It was the best advice anyone ever gave him.

-At the time, knowing nothing about meditating, so much so that in fact, I had to Google it to figure out what I was supposed to do!
-After reading about how to meditate for a little while, I decided to give it a shot.
-I sat down on a nearby chair and closed my eyes, not sure at all what to expect.
-What followed was a meditative experience that changed my life forever.
+At the time, Drew knew nothing about meditating.
+In fact, he had to Google it to figure out what he was supposed to do!
+After reading about how to meditate for a little while, Drew decided to give it a shot.
+He sat down on a nearby chair and closed his eyes, not sure at all what to expect.
+What followed was a meditative experience that changed his life forever.

-During the meditation, I had a vision, although calling what I experienced a vision doesn’t do it justice.
-It was so much more ‘real’ and tactile, drawing on all of my senses.
-In the vision, I was standing by a river.
-I could see it, feel it, hear it – like I was really there instead of sitting on a chair inside my house.
-I wanted to reach out and touch the water, but something held me back.
+During the meditation, Drew had a vision, although calling what he experienced a vision doesn’t do it justice.
+It was so much more ‘real’ and tactile, drawing on all of his senses.
+In the vision, he was standing by a river.
+He could see it, feel it, hear it – like he was really there instead of sitting on a chair inside his house.
+He wanted to reach out and touch the water, but something held him back.

 On the other side of the river was a man who seemed to be a thousand years old.
 It wasn’t that he looked old, but rather that he radiated the energy of an ancient spirit.
-Even though I had never seen the man before, I felt like I knew him.
-At one point during my vision, the man floated across the river towards me.
-As he got closer, I could feel the heat of the man’s body in front of me.
-It was such a shock that it made me audibly gasp and I immediately stopped meditating, scared by what I was feeling and seeing.
+Even though he had never seen the man before, Drew felt like he knew him.
+At one point during his vision, the man floated across the river towards him.
+As he got closer, Drew could feel the heat of the man’s body in front of him.
+It was such a shock that it made Drew audibly gasp and he immediately stopped meditating, scared by what he was feeling and seeing.

-Nervously laughing, I told myself (and my dog sitting next to me), “Alright, enough of that!” and got up to go to bed.
-When I turned around, however, there in front of me was the silhouette of the man from his vision.
-In fact, I found myself surrounded by the silhouettes of many people, in the room with me and in the windows surrounding me.
-Scared though I was, it felt like coming home at the same time and I embraced the experience.
-I began drawing all the figures around me, questions swirling around in my brain.
-As soon as I thought a question, I would get an immediate answer, as if I and the strangers around me were connected on the same brain waves – like they had tapped into my thoughts and me into theirs.
+Nervously laughing, Drew told himself (and his dog sitting next to him), “Alright, enough of that!” and got up to go to bed.
+When he turned around, however, there in front of him was the silhouette of the man from his vision.
+In fact, Drew found himself surrounded by the silhouettes of many people, in the room with him and in the windows surrounding him.
+Scared though he was, it felt like coming home at the same time and he embraced the experience.
+He began drawing all the figures around him, questions swirling around in his brain.
+As soon as he thought a question, he would get an immediate answer, as if he and the strangers around him were connected on the same brain waves – like they had tapped into his thoughts and he into theirs.

-That night was my first true encounter with my psychic gifts, the beginning point of my journey to where I am today.
+That night was Drew’s first true encounter with his psychic gifts, the beginning point of his journey to where he is today.

-Click here for Part 2 of this series: Drew Cali - The Psychic Medium and Click here for Part 3 of this series: Drew Cali - The Teacher.
+Stay tuned for Part 2 and 3 of this series: Drew Cali - The Psychic Medium and Drew Cali - The Teacher.

 bottom of page